marcominerva/SimpleAuthentication/README.md

 **Additional steps for Minimal APIs (.NET 7.0)**

-If you're using Minimal APIs, you need to add metadata to any route handler that requires authentication:
+If you're using Minimal APIs and you're adding authentication using fluent declaration (the most common approach), you need to add metadata to route handlers:

     app.MapGet("api/me", (ClaimsPrincipal user) =>
     {